The Rez Sisters: Themes and motifs

 Nanabush, who is described by Tomson as "pivotal and important a figure in the Native world as Christ is in the realm of Christian mythology," is a central and symbolic character in the play.
+He is seen as an influence when he states, "He says we mustn't take everything so seriously all the time.
+He says we must laugh, and laugh some more."
 Although he is specifically played by a male actor in the Rez Sisters, Tomson switches the gender in Dry Lips, noting that Nanabush is traditionally dual-gendered.
 The character is present in both scenes of joy (Marie-Adele and Zhaboonigan innocently playing), and of anguish and despair (Zhaboonigan describing her rape, the women fighting, Marie-Adele collapsing, dying).
+He is seen as more than human, perhaps as human, item, and being, described as such, "Nanabush is in everything.
+The wind, the trees, the animals.
+He's always watching, always listening," and "Nanabush, he's like the wind.
+You can't see him, but you can feel him."
 These appearances possibly speak to the understanding of Nanabush as an apathetic deity, reinforcing the ending of the play: circular (Pelajia is once more on her roof), and without resolution.
 Nanabush, who ‘appears’ in bird form, is only seen as "the spirit inside" by Marie-Adele (who is close to death), and Zhaboonigan (who has a mental handicap), perhaps speaking to the relegation of this deity to the margin in the Aboriginal community.